bluchv/roblox-cpp/README.md

 will continue learning C++ for anything practical, and just learn rust later if I need it.
 But I thought this would still be a fun project to do and learn from.

+## Community

+I have decided to make a server for this, for a personal log sort of.
+Join here: https://discord.gg/m5HEJMzsNA

 ## Feedback

 If you have any feedback, please reach out to me on discord @ blu.ee